Why you might be denied traditional coverage

 - Join a state assigned risk pool – Auto insurers participate on a voluntary basis in state assigned risk pools.
 Each insurer must accept the motorists assigned to it by the state.

 While risk pool premiums are substantially higher than insurance obtained directly with a private company, they do provide auto coverage no matter what the driver's history.
 To find the assigned risk pool or the equivalent in your state, ask your insurance professional or the state insurance department.

-You may find a better deal by checking with a private insurance company specializing in “non-standard” auto policies.
-These companies write policies for people with bad accident records, high-performance cars, or who live in “high-risk” neighborhoods.
-These companies also may be able to sell you more comprehensive coverage than is available through assigned risk pools.
+- Get a policy from a private insurance company that specializes in “high-risk” drivers –These insurers write "non-standard" policies for people with bad accident records, high-performance cars, or who live in high-risk neighborhoods.
+They also may be able to sell you more comprehensive coverage than is available through assigned risk pools.

 To get a list of companies that sell non-standard auto insurance, contact your insurance professional, your state insurance department or Roughnotes, a company that serves the independent insurance agent market and can refer you to the appropriate brokers.

 Take steps to become a lower risk for insurers